 This is a must-have add-on for those who want to up their anatomy game.

 It allows you to cover up parts of an image such as labels of models.
 See below for an example.

 As you can see, you can cover up parts of an image.
-Anatomy labels of the brain can be covered to help you learn the places that the hippocampus, libus and cortex are located in the skull.
+Anatomy labels of the brain can be covered to help you learn the places where the hippocampus, limbus and cortex are located in the skull.

-You can therefore learn the different parts of the body extremely well.
+You can therefore learn the different parts of the body exceptionally well.

 Here are some general tips to keep in mind when using this add-on:

-- Use different angles – If you are learning about the brain, use several different images that are from different angles.
+- Use different angles – If you are learning about the brain, use several different images.
 This will prevent you from just memorising the label.

-- Mix cartoon and real images – Try not to focus on one type of card.
-Mix up real anatomy dissections with cartoon images to get the full picture (pun intended).
+- Mix cartoon and authentic images – Try not to focus on one card type.
+Mix actual anatomy dissections with cartoon images to get the complete picture (pun intended).

-Check out this video by Glutanimate that gives an introduction on how to use it.
+Check out this video by Glutanimate that introduces how to use it.

 4 – Pop-Up Dictionary